jjsiman/renter/README.md

 Assuming Docker is already installed.

-1. Before running anything, change all instances of `renter` with your app name.
-Do not forget about `/backend/renter`.
-There is no need to configure anything for the frontend.
-2. Build and start the containers
+1. Build and start the containers

 ```
+> cd path/to/renter
 > docker compose --profile fullstack up -d
 ```